micmejia/bible-dump/NKJV/Revelation/Rev 22.md

 And the Spirit and the bride say, "Come!"
 And let him who hears say, "Come!"
 And let him who thirsts come.
 Whoever desires, let him take the water of life freely. ## A Warning

 ###### 18
-[^i]For I testify to everyone who hears the words of the prophecy of this book: If anyone adds to these things, [^j]God will add to him the plagues that are written in this book;
+For I testify to everyone who hears the words of the prophecy of this book: If anyone adds to these things, God will add to him the plagues that are written in this book;

 ###### 19
-and if anyone takes away from the words of the book of this prophecy, God[^k] shall take away his part from the [^l]Book of Life, from the holy city, and _from_ the things which are written in this book. ## I Am Coming Quickly
+and if anyone takes away from the words of the book of this prophecy, God shall take away his part from the Book of Life, from the holy city, and _from_ the things which are written in this book. ## I Am Coming Quickly

 ###### 20
 He who testifies to these things says, "Surely I am coming quickly."
 Amen.
 Even so, come, Lord Jesus!

 ###### 21
-The grace of our Lord Jesus Christ _be_ [^m]with you all.
+The grace of our Lord Jesus Christ _be_ with you all.
 Amen.